 From India, Bangalore

 Dinesh Divekar has given you good advice.
-Only another piece of advice that I can give is, when you prepare something new next time, put a copy at CiteHR, unless it is confidential, prior to showing it to your manager.
-If you are prepared to take a chance, send a copy to your MD; so, if your boss removes your name and presents it as his own, the MD will be aware that it's your work.
+Another piece of advice that I can offer is, when you prepare something new next time, put a copy on CiteHR, unless it is confidential, before showing it to your manager.
+If you are willing to take a chance, send a copy to your MD.
+This way, if your boss removes your name and presents it as his own, the MD will be aware that it's your work.

 From United Kingdom

 Priyanka, I can appreciate what you are doing in terms of value addition to the organization.
 Your organization, however, has a hierarchical structure like all other organizations.
-In this structure, you are reporting to the HR manager & are accountable to her.
+In this structure, you are reporting to the HR manager and are accountable to her.
 She has already appreciated your work, as mentioned by you.
 How she presents it to the MD is a part of her responsibility.
 How do you know that she hasn't already informed the MD about the effort put in by you?
-Not keeping your name on the presentation which she has given to the MD is a non issue.
-You need not be over concerned about getting a direct applause from your MD so far as your immediate boss is happy with you.
-For your career growth that is far more important; for ego satisfaction, a pat on your back from the MD may be more satisfying.
+Not keeping your name on the presentation which she has given to the MD is a non-issue.
+You need not be overly concerned about getting a direct applause from your MD as long as your immediate boss is happy with you.
+For your career growth, that is far more important; for ego satisfaction, a pat on your back from the MD may be more satisfying.

 How does it matter if your immediate boss also gets some credit for the work done by her subordinates?
-After all, she alone has an access to the MD & must be keeping him/ her fully in picture about the performance of all her team members.
-I am sure she must be talking very high about you, because she has to extract enough more outcome of your innovative talent.
-Try to remain in her good books & you will be the winner.
+After all, she alone has access to the MD and must be keeping him/her fully informed about the performance of all her team members.
+I am sure she must speak highly of you because she has to extract even more outcome from your innovative talent.
+Try to remain in her good books and you will be the winner.

 From India, Delhi

 BK Bhatia may be right.
-But, I know of cases where the immediate boss has appreciated in private, but taken the credit for the work of his subordinates, and eventually even given the boot to the workers.
+However, I know of cases where the immediate boss has appreciated in private but taken the credit for the work of their subordinates and eventually even given the boot to the workers.

 From United Kingdom